 - Australians choosing to remain in Yemen should be aware that foreigners, and any identifiable Western interest, could be targeted for attack.
 Targets could include hotels, embassies or vehicles.
 Further terrorist attacks are very likely and could occur at any time throughout Yemen.

 - Political and economic developments in Yemen and the region may prompt large demonstrations.
+Demonstrations in Sana'a are currently widespread and could turn increasingly violent without warning .
 You should avoid protests and demonstrations throughout Yemen as they may become violent.

 - Routes in and out of Sana’a and the other major cities may be blocked and airports closed or inaccessible with little notice.
-The international airport in Sana’a may close without notice.
+The international airport in Sana’a may close without notice or access could be blocked at any time by protestors or rebel forces.

 - Piracy occurs against all forms of shipping in and around Yemen's waters and the Gulf of Aden.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.
 For more information about piracy, see our Piracy bulletin.